- LAST REVIEWED: 29 January 2020

 The concept of virtual water was originally promoted by Professor Tony Allan to shed light on how Middle Eastern countries’ water requirements have exceeded available resources since 1970.
-Trying to explain why there has been no war over water when many economies in the Middle East region have only half the water they need, Allan argued that economic systems solved the water supply problem for the region, supplying water via trade.
+Trying to explain why no war over water has occurred when many economies in the Middle East region have only half the water they need, Allan argued that economic systems solved the water supply problem for the region, supplying water via trade.
 In other words, water scarcity in these countries was being managed by importing virtual water in the form of agricultural products from the international market.
 While virtual water is a theoretical indicator, the “water footprint” emerged as a methodological attempt to estimate virtual water, although some authors point out the confusion surrounding these two indicators (see General Overviews).
-As the water footprint and virtual water provided useful means for estimating flows of water through international trade in products and services, many works have been published around these concepts since the first great meeting celebrated on the topic, the Congress of Virtual Water in 2003 (see General Overviews).
-This review introduces the foundational pieces in this literature, then includes different sections on the associated concepts (see Colors of Virtual Water Flows), the main methodologies used to quantify virtual water flows (see Methodologies for Quantifying Virtual Water Flows), studies on virtual water flows at different geographical scales and across diverse economic sectors and products (see Applications of Accounting Methods), the most important papers dealing with the role of virtual water and water footprint as a policy tool (see From Virtual Water and Water Footprint to Policy), and finally the main criticisms of these concepts (see Critics of Virtual Water and Water Footprint).
+As the water footprint and virtual water provided useful means for estimating flows of water through international trade in products and services, many works have been published around these concepts since the first great meeting held on the topic, the Congress of Virtual Water in 2003 (see General Overviews).
+This article introduces the foundational pieces in this literature, then includes different sections on the associated concepts (see Colors of Virtual Water Flows I and Colors of Virtual Water Flows II), the main methodologies used to quantify virtual water flows (see Methodologies for Quantifying Virtual Water Flows), studies on virtual water flows at different geographical scales and across diverse economic sectors and products (see Applications of Accounting Methods I and Applications of Accounting Methods II), the most important papers dealing with the role of virtual water and water footprint as a policy tool (see From Virtual Water and Water Footprint to Policy), and finally the main criticisms of these concepts (see Critics of Virtual Water and Water Footprint).

-Virtual water was defined by Allan 1997 as the water “contained” in a product, understood not only as the physical amount actually within the product but also as the amount of water required to generate it.
+Virtual water was defined in Allan 1997 as the water “contained” in a product, understood not only as the physical amount actually within the product but also as the amount of water required to generate it.
 It is a revolutionary concept because it describes something never conceptualized before: the water “embedded” in trade products.
 Thus, virtual water also helps us understand how virtual water flows between countries or regions.
-This idea was developed in detail by Allan 2003 and Chapagain, et al. 2005, among others reports published in the Value of Water Research Report Series supported by the Institute for Water Education UNESCO-IHE.
-This served as a springboard for the first publications in the newly developing study of virtual water flows between nations (see Water Footprint Network).
-Building upon the idea of virtual water trade, Hoekstra and Hung 2002 sought to quantify virtual water flows related to international food trade and thus defined the concept of the water footprint, defined as the volume of water needed for the production of goods and services consumed by the inhabitants of the country.
-Oki and Kanae 2014 pointed out that this definition of water footprint modified the original understanding of virtual water savings through virtual water trade, thus giving raise to confusion.
-They argued that following the original definition by Professor Allan, the saved water requirements by virtual water trade should be counted as the potentially necessary amount of water to produce the products in the importing (consuming) country but not, as Hoekstra´s definition of the water footprint suggested, in the exporting/producing country.
-Velázquez, et al. 2011 reopened this discussion, pointing out that virtual water was defined as a production perspective indicator while water footprint was defined as a consumption perspective indicator.
-The study also pointed out that this difference between virtual water and water footprint is interesting since it allows us to profit from two indicators defined from different perspectives and capable of identifying the subjects who are responsible for water consumption, whether producers or consumers.
-However, they showed that there is a growing confusion surrounding both concepts in the literature focused on these two indicators.
-They have often been used as synonyms and have thus partly lost the potential that is associated with the difference between them.
-Many of pioneering works on the analysis of virtual water and the water footprint were published in the World Water Council 2004, the e-conference synthesis of the Third World Water Forum held in 2003.
+This idea was developed in detail in Allan 2003 and Chapagain, et al. 2005, among others reports published in the Value of Water Research Report Series supported by the Institute for Water Education UNESCO-IHE.
+This work served as a springboard for the first publications in the newly developing study of virtual water flows between nations.
+Building upon the idea of virtual water trade, Hoekstra and Hung 2002 seeks to quantify virtual water flows related to international food trade and thus identify the concept of the water footprint, defined as the volume of water needed for the production of goods and services consumed by the inhabitants of the country.
+Oki and Kanae 2014 points out that this definition of water footprint modified the original understanding of virtual water savings through virtual water trade, thus giving raise to confusion.
+They authors argue that following the original definition of Professor Allan, the saved water requirements by virtual water trade should be counted as the potentially necessary amount of water to produce the products in the importing (consuming) country but not, as Hoekstra´s definition of the water footprint suggests, in the exporting/producing country.
+Velázquez, et al. 2011 reopens this discussion, pointing out that virtual water was defined as a production perspective indicator while water footprint was defined as a consumption perspective indicator.
+The study also points out that this difference between virtual water and water footprint is interesting since it allows us to profit from two indicators defined from different perspectives and capable of identifying the subjects who are responsible for water consumption, whether producers or consumers.
+However, the authors show that there is a growing confusion surrounding both concepts in the literature focused on these two indicators.
+They have often been used as synonyms and thus have partly lost the potential that is associated with the difference between them.
+Many of the pioneering works on the analysis of virtual water and the water footprint are published in World Water Council 2004, the e-conference synthesis of the Third World Water Forum held in 2003.
 The session devoted to virtual water was followed by an online Congress of Virtual Water, considered the first important meeting on this topic.
-Readers interested in the idea of virtual water trade from a broader perspective should review Allan 2010, while Hoekstra and Chapagain 2008 is a key reading for readers interested in links between international trade and sustainable water management.
+From then on, the Water Footprint Network website has become a potent tool for disseminating many of the studies devoted to Virtual Water and the Water Footprint.
+Since the website was launched in 2004, 224 peer-reviewed journal articles, sixty-one reports of the Value of Water Research Report series (sponsored by UNESCO), thirty reports of the Water Footprint Assessment Applications series, four books, one manual, and forty-nine other documents authored by researchers linked to this Network have been available on the website.
+Readers interested in the idea of virtual water trade from a broader perspective should review Allan 2010, while Hoekstra and Chapagain 2008 and Hoekstra 2020 are key readings for readers interested in links between international trade and sustainable water management.

 Allan, John A. 1997.
 Virtual water’: A long term solution for water short Middle Eastern economies?
 British Association Festival of Science Water and Development Session: TUE.51, 14.45.
 Univ. of Leeds, 9 September.